Introduction: Preparing for a Euphonium or Baritone Audition

 Physical Conditioning

-Light aerobic exercise (walking, jogging, swimming) improves cardiovascular stamina and breath control.
+Light aerobic exercise such as walking, jogging, or swimming improves cardiovascular stamina and breath control.
 Stretch your embouchure muscles gently before and after playing.
-Stay hydrated—dry lips and throat affect your tone.
-Get adequate sleep; fatigue diminishes fine motor control and focus.
+Stay hydrated—dry lips and throat negatively affect your tone and endurance.
+Get adequate sleep each night; fatigue diminishes fine motor control and focus more than most players realize.
+Treat your body as an essential part of your instrument.

 Final Preparation: The Week Before and Day Of